2 Maccabees: Canonicity and theology

-The Catholic Church, Eastern Orthodox Church, and Oriental Orthodox Churches regard 2 Maccabees as canonical.
+The Catholic Church, Eastern Orthodox Church, Oriental Orthodox Churches, and the Assyrian Church of the East regard 2 Maccabees as canonical.
 Jews and Protestants do not.

 Hellenistic Judaism

 Greek-speaking Jews were the original audience addressed by the work.
 Both 1 and 2 Maccabees appear in some Septuagint manuscripts.
-Unlike most works in the Septuagint which were Greek translations of Hebrew originals, 2 Maccabees was a Greek work originally.
+Unlike most works in the Septuagint, which were Greek translations of Hebrew originals, 2 Maccabees was a Greek work originally.
 While not a problem for Greek-speaking Hellenistic Jews nor Christians (whose scriptures were written in Greek), other Jews who kept to the Hebrew version of the Hebrew Bible never included it.
 Hellenistic Judaism slowly waned as many of its adherents either converted to Christianity or switched to other languages, and 2 Maccabees thus did not become part of the Jewish canon.
 Josephus, the most famous Jewish writer of the first century whose work was preserved, does not appear to have read 2 Maccabees, for example; neither does Philo of Alexandria.
 Neither book of the Maccabees was found among the Dead Sea Scrolls of the Essenes, a Jewish sect hostile to the Hasmoneans and their memory.
 Various works such as Seder Olam Rabbah (a 2nd-century AD midrash) indicate that the age of prophecy ended with Alexander the Great, and 2 Maccabees, a work clearly written later, thus could not be prophetic.

 Traditionally, it was hypothesized that the author of 2 Maccabees might have been influenced by the Pharasaic tradition.
 The Pharisees emphasized adherence to Jewish law and disputed with the rulers of the Hasmonean kingdom.
 They criticized how the Hasmoneans took a dual role of both Chief Priest and King and demanded that they cede one of the titles (usually the kingship, which was expected to be held by one of the family lineage of King David).